smartdevicelink/sdl_hmi_integration_guidelines/docs/UI/CreateWindow/index.md

 |||

 |||
-Local Web App(WEB_VIEW) creates a widget that duplicates main window
+Processing the creation of widget which duplicates main window when application has active WEB_VIEW template
 ![CreateWindow Local Web App](./assets/CreateWindowLocalWebApp.png)
 |||